Physical Collection

 by creator, contributor, or subject

-A Study on tess's motivation which reveals some elements of feminism in Thomas Hardy's Tess of the D'urbervilles
+A Study of some elements of feminism in Thomas Hardy's far from the madding crowd as reflected through Bathsheba's character